giacecco/twitter2rss/README.md

 will read all configuration files located in _$HOME/.config/twitter2rss/feeds_.

-The "drops" are regular expressions that specify which of the fetched tweets to delete straight away, e.g. because their body contains an unwanted hashtag.
+The "drops" are regular expressions applied to the tweets' text and user screen name that specify which of the fetched tweets to delete straight away, e.g. to filter out unwanted hashtag.

 The generated output feeds are then rendered into _$HOME/.local/twitter2rss/feeds_, using the same name as the